 For all those folks not aware of our plans… there are a few whom we didn’t ask to be put on this list.
 Forgive us, but rest assured: this list will be deleted after the trip.
 Our trip brings us to a tiny island in the Pacific Ocean: Aneityum.
 Look at the map below.

 Aneityum; the Great Pyramid in Egypt; the templecomplex Angkor in Cambodja; Easter Island; and a virtual island in the Atlantic Ocean on the ancient map of the Turkish cartographer and admiral Piri Reis, are all located on 1 straight line (that red —— one), ànd they all are exactly 72 degrees of longitude (one fifth of Earth’s circumference) apart from each other.
 Inter-connecting these 5 points over both the Nothern as the Southern Hemispheres, you get the exact shape of the Akaija, and of the Akaija-Iloa in particular.
-When you then realise that the word ‘Akaija’ also originates from Aneityum, meaning ‘We All are One’, then now you know why we go to Aneityum and speak to the people there.
+When you then realise that the word ‘Akaija’ also originates from Aneityum, meaning ‘We All are One’, then now you know why we go to Aneityum and why we have to speak to the people there.

 Aneityum is not a tourist hot spot, but closeby there’s Mystery Island: an atol with on it a tiny landing strip for small planes and every now and then, when a big cruise ship drops of a load of rich tourists, you’ll find a lot of stalls for locals selling their handcrafted arts.
 And as times change, so do these people, and we’ve been told that import fake-art from Indonesia has founds its way to Mystery Island as well.
 Well, that’s modern civilisation, so be it.